syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Appearance-Settings.md

 ### Background color

-The background color of the control can be set using the properties given below.
+You can set the background color for the MaskedEditBox control by using the [BackColor](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~BackColor.html) property.

 <table>
 <tr>